phac-nml/snvphyl-galaxy/docs/examples/listeria-monocytogenes.md

     ![PHAST-summary][]

 6. The page above will list a summary of all of the phage sequences found by PHAST in our reference genome.
-The positions we will be adding to our invalid-positions.txt file are under the column **REGION_POSITION**.
+The positions we will be adding to our invalid-positions.bed file are under the column **REGION_POSITION**.

     ![PHAST-position-column][]

-7. Create a new text file named invalid-positions.txt using your preferred word processor.
+7. Create a new text file named invalid-positions.bed using your preferred word processor.

-8. Add the position of the detected phage to the invalid-positions.txt file.
+8. Add the position of the detected phage to the invalid-positions.bed file.
 The final file should like this:

     ![invalid-with-phage][]